stowersinstitute/LIBPB-1390-Image3C/18cy1323_morphoclust/Readme.md

 ## Analysis of Clustering results in R

 1. Create an R studio project in the folder with the tabular data above.
+Again, can run from R Studio on maple or hickory servers at SIMR.
 2. Open the script called "processClusteringResults.R".
 3. Line ~261 must specify number of conditions.
 4. Section under GLM method ~line 278 must be customized for your variables.
 Purpose is to perform negative binomial modeling on cell counts per cluster between conditions of interest to find clusters that are present in different amounts between groups or variables.